turbonomic/tbutil/docs/EXAMPLES.md

 Run using: `tbutil sql powered-off-vms.sql`

 ### socket-count.sql

+(Classic only - does not work with XL).

 Reports the number of sockets per known host.
 This SQL has been exported from the `weekly_socket_audit_report` report using "tbutil export report query" and modified to print a subset of the available columns.